jbellis/jvector/README.md

 The second pass can be performed with
 * Full resolution float32 vectors
+* NVQ, which uses a non-uniform technique to quantize vectors with high-accuracy

 [This two-pass design reduces memory usage and reduces latency while preserving accuracy](https://thenewstack.io/why-vector-size-matters/).